 1. Signia Hilton and Indiana Convention Center Expansion

 Thanks to a climate-controlled walkway, the Indiana Convention Center and Lucas Oil Stadium already comprise a combined 745,000 square feet of exhibit space – and that number is about to get a whole lot bigger.
-An expansion of the convention center, including a 50,000-square-foot ballroom and 143,500 square feet of flexible space, will connect to a brand-new, 800-room Signia Hilton in the heart of Indianapolis, opening in 2025
+An expansion of the convention center, including a 50,000-square-foot ballroom and 143,500 square feet of flexible space, will connect to a brand-new, 800-room Signia Hilton in the heart of Indianapolis, opening in early 2026.

 2. Indianapolis Cultural Trail